aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/advanced-features/convert-aps-to-psd/_index.md

 ## Step 2: Configure Conversion Options

-In this step, you need to set up the conversion options for exporting the APS file to PSD format.
-Aspose.Imaging provides various options for vector image conversion.
+Next, set up the conversion options that tell Aspose.Imaging how to rasterize the vector data and how to compose the resulting PSD layers.
+This is where the **vector image to PSD** quality is defined.

 ```csharp
 PsdOptions imageOptions = new PsdOptions()